Acsigen/sysadmin-playground/Linux/WireGuard.md

 To use them just add ```PresharedKey = <pre-shared-key>``` inside ```[Peer]``` for server and client configurations.
 __The key must be the same in client and server configuration files.__

-Generate the keys:
+Generate the keys on the server or on the client:

 * Generate the preshared key on the server: ```cd /etc/wireguard/keys; umask 077 ; wg genpsk > presharedkey ; cat presharedkey```
 * On Android, the WireGuard app can generate the preshared key.
 * Transfer the key from one place to another. __DO THIS THROUGH A SECURE CHANNEL.
-DO NOT EXPOSE THE PRE-SHARED KEY!___
+DO NOT EXPOSE THE PRE-SHARED KEY!__